 This year’s trail is inspired by aspects of nature that often remain unseen - a grain of pollen, a seed on the wind, or the fungi that enriches the soil allowing plants to flourish.
 With this theme in mind, Wakehurst has commissioned artists and creative studios to produce an array of illuminated artworks that will celebrate the hidden heroes of the natural world.

-Among the delights in store are a series of giant sparking dandelion seed heads floating above Wakehurst’s beautiful Black Pond.
-This award-winning installation created by OGE Group was last seen levitating above the canals of Amsterdam.
-Elsewhere, visitors will encounter a magical garden of one hundred colourful fungi-shaped lanterns and the ethereal dancing glow of five hundred flames will surround the Mansion Pond, forming the trail’s largest ever fire display.
-The impressive Elizabethan mansion itself will be illuminated by breathtaking 3D video protections which will further explore the secret world of fungi.
+Along the trail visitors will also find a magical garden of one hundred colourful fungi-shaped lanterns, and the ethereal, dancing glow of five hundred flames will surround the Mansion Pond forming the trail’s largest ever fire display.
+The impressive Elizabethan mansion itself will be illuminated by breathtaking protections that will further explore the secret world of fungi.

-Along the trail children will delight in spotting illuminated woodland creatures including owls and badgers going about their nocturnal rituals.
+Children will delight in spotting illuminated woodland creatures including owls and badgers going about their nocturnal rituals.
 A bespoke atmospheric soundscape created by Brighton-based artists Ithaca will guide visitors along their journey through the wintry landscape.
-The trail will culminate in the sight of the UK’s tallest Christmas tree adorned with 1,800 lights.
+The trail will culminate in the sight of the UK’s largest Christmas tree adorned with 1,800 lights.

 “Now in its seventh year, Glow Wild will continue to delight visitors with new artists, a festive atmosphere and the beauty of Wakehurst after dark.

 “Despite the coronavirus pandemic, we have been busy behind the scenes to make the trail more exciting than ever - it takes over 600 hours of staff and volunteer time to make and repair over 1,000 lanterns by hand.